Aiswarya0109/heart-disease-data-analysis/README.md

 4. Format the charts with clear titles, colours, and labels.
 5. Save the dashboard as `Heart_Disease_Dashboard.pbix`.

+(To open the .pbix file, you need to use the Microsoft Power BI Desktop application.
+Alternatively, you can view the published dashboard online using the link below.)

 ---

 ### Step 5: Publish Dashboard Online